kevin892/jc_hw/README.md

 --“total” - total number of requests will server is running --“average” - average time in microseconds for all POST requests to /hash endpoint.
 (Time taken to revive, hash, encode, password)

-#Note: Object values are reset when server is shutdown
+*Note: Object values are reset when server is shutdown

 ####### GET /shutdown #######

 #Example request#
 curl -X GET http://localhost:8080/shutdown

-#Server is immediately shutdown.
+*Note: Server is immediately shutdown.